Bennyboy1695/ShadowRewrite/README.md

 To install, visit the [TeamCity](https://ci.bhop.me/viewType.html?buildTypeId=yourmcgeek_ShadowRewrite&tab=buildTypeStatusDiv&state=successful) project.
 All releases are built using [TeamCity](https://www.jetbrains.com/teamcity/)

-## Travis-CI

-Travis-CI is responsible for building the jar for releases.
-The Travis-CI site dedicated to this project can be found [here](https://travis-ci.org/YourMCGeek/ShadowRewrite).

 ## Usage

 To use, download the jar file, and create the following script and run it in the same directory as the jar file.